 How to Implement this Philosophy

 Here at CCA Global Partners, we energize the team by motivating others to perform at a higher level and appeal to their goals.
 When we implement this practice into our everyday work routines, we find that our co-workers are more open-minded to growth and have the flexibility to share their new ideas.

-For Adam Edwards, Senior Event Specialist at CCA Global Partners, motivating his team included entertaining group activities and keeping open conversations flowing with individual members.
+For Adam Edwards, Event Manager at CCA Global Partners, motivating his team included entertaining group activities and keeping open conversations flowing with individual members.